javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 ...But for class fields it's not so.
 As said, the parent constructor always uses the parent field.

-Why is there the difference?
+Why is there a difference?

 Well, the reason is in the field initialization order.
 The class field is initialized:
 - Before constructor for the base class (that doesn't extend anything),